scala/scala3/docs/docs/reference/enums/enums.md

 ### Implementation

-Enum classes are represented as `sealed` classes that extend the `scala.Enum` trait.
+Enums are represented as `sealed` classes that extend the `scala.Enum` trait.
 This trait defines a single method, `enumTag`:

 ```scala